needo37/filabridge/.github/README.md

 ## Features

 - 🔗 **PrusaLink Compatibility**: Works with any PrusaLink-compatible printer (Prusa CORE One, XL, MK4, Mini, and more)
-- 📊 **Real-time Dashboard**: Web interface to view printer status and manage filament mappings
+- 📊 **Real-time Dashboard**: Web interface with live updates via WebSocket connections
 - 🎯 **Multi-Toolhead Support**: Seamlessly handles single and multi-toolhead printers (tested with 5-toolhead Prusa XL)
 - 📈 **Smart Usage Tracking**: Automatically parses G-code files to accurately track filament consumption per toolhead
 - 💾 **Persistent Storage**: SQLite database stores toolhead mappings and complete print history
 - ⚡ **High Performance**: Single lightweight binary, minimal resource usage, fast execution
 - 🔧 **Web-based Config**: No config files needed - manage everything through the web UI
+- 🔍 **Smart Spool Search**: Search and filter spools by ID, material, brand, or name with real-time filtering
+- ⚠️ **Error Handling**: Print error detection with acknowledgment system for failed filament tracking
+- 🔄 **Auto-mapping**: Automatic spool assignment when selecting from dropdown menus
+- 🌐 **Live Updates**: Real-time status updates without page refreshes using WebSocket technology

 ## Why FilaBridge?

 Managing filament inventory across multiple 3D printers is tedious.
 FilaBridge automates this by:
-- Monitoring your printers in real-time
+- Monitoring your printers in real-time with live WebSocket updates
 - Tracking which spools are loaded on which toolheads
 - Automatically updating your Spoolman inventory when prints complete
 - Providing accurate filament usage by parsing G-code files
+- Handling errors gracefully with clear notifications and acknowledgment system

 No more manual updates or guesswork about remaining filament!